 Chicama, in the North of Peru, is probably the longest ocean wave for surfing in the world.
-The lost jewel of Latin America offers an endless two-kilometer (1.25 miles) ride with close-outs, reforming and barreling sections.
+The "lost jewel of Latin America" offers an endless two kilometer (1.25 miles) ride with close-outs, reforming, and barreling sections.

 Cristobal de Col, for example, has pulled 34 maneuvers in one single wave ride for the books of history.
 Chicama is the wave that dreams are made of.

 The pleasure of surfing endless waves can also be enjoyed in Costa Rica.
-The well-known spot of Pavones will present you with long left-handers that can last for three minutes.
+The well-known spot Pavones will present you with long left-handers that can last for three minutes.

-The surf spot of La Libertad, located in El Salvador, is a long wave, too.
+La Libertad, located in El Salvador, is a long wave, too.
 It breaks for more than 200 meters and can be surfed by all surfers, from beginners to advanced wave riders.

-In 2004, Picuruta Salazar rode the Pororoca wave for 37 minutes and 12,2 kilometers (7.4 miles).
+In 2004, Picuruta Salazar rode the Pororoca wave for 37 minutes, and 12.2 kilometers (7.4 miles).
 That's a very long ride for a surfer.
 Located in the middle of the Brazilian Amazon, Pororoca is a tidal bore wave.

 It can only be surfed three days, between February and March.
 The powerful energy of the Pororoca will push you along on an endless ride among piranhas and natural debris.